Zamora, Spain: Middle Ages

 Following the campaigns of Musa ibn Nusayr in the 710s in the context of the Umayyad conquest of the Iberian Peninsula, the town was conquered and a Berber garrison was left in the there, but following the Arab-Berber strifes, the territory was reportedly seized by Alfonso I of Asturias.
 Not much attention was paid however to the place in the chronicles from this period, as Asturian human resources at the time were mostly targeted at the Cantabrian coast and little is known about the inhabitants of the Duero Valley.

 According to the chronicle of Al-Andalus by Isa ibn Ahmad al-Razi, Alfonso III of Asturias determined the Christian repopulation of the place in 280 AH (893–894 AD) (although the dates of 881, 899 and 910 AD have been also reported).
 A diocese and a bishop were established in the town in the early 10th century.
 Mozarab builders came from Toledo.
 The city became one of the most thriving Christian cities in Iberia in the early 10th century, possibly even passing León.

 Zamora became the target of Ibn al-Qitt, who unsuccessfully tried to invade the city in 901 with help from Nafzāwa Berbers.
 It was also attacked several times during the Caliphal era, and Almanzor eventually seized the city in 966.
 The place returned to Christian control during the reign of Alfonso V of León.

 Since the early 11th century, with the repopulation works by Raymond of Burgundy, the place saw planned repopulating efforts.
 A new perimeter of city walls was also erected in the 11th century.
-The population intramuros included the nobles and regal officers, the clergy, Frank settlers from Gascogne, Poitou and Provence who had installed in the city during the time of Raymond of Burgundy, settlers of Asturian, Leonese and Galician origin, as well as some Mozarabs.
+The population intramuros included the nobles and regal officers, the clergy, Frank settlers from Gascogne, Poitou and Provence who had settled in the city during the time of Raymond of Burgundy, settlers of Asturian, Leonese and Galician origin, as well as some Mozarabs.
 Zamora was granted a fuero in 1208.

 The most notable historic episode in Zamora was the assassination outside the city walls of the king Sancho II of Castile in 1072.
 Some decades before, king Ferdinand I of León had divided his kingdoms between his three sons.
 To his daughter, Doña Urraca, he had bequeathed the "well fortified city of Zamora" (or "la bien cercada" in Spanish).
 All three sons warred among themselves, till the ultimate winner, Sancho, was left victorious.
 Zamora, under his sister who was allied with Leonese nobles, resisted.
 Sancho II of Castile, assisted by El Cid, laid siege to Zamora.
 King Sancho II was murdered by a duplicitous noble of Zamora, Bellido Dolfos, who tricked the king into a private meeting.
 After the death of Sancho, Castile reverted to his deposed brother Alfonso VI of León.
 The event was commemorated by the Portillo de la Traición (Treason Gate).